Deborah Ellis: Career

-Honor
+Honour

 In 2006, Ellis was named to the Order of Ontario.

 Ellis is the recipient of the Governor General's Award, the Jane Addams Children's Book Award, the Vicky Metcalf Award for a body of work, an ALA Notable, and the Children's Africana Book Award Honor Book for Older Readers.

 In December 2016, Ellis was named a Member of the Order of Canada.

 Personal life

 Ellis is a philanthropist, donating almost all of her royalties on her books to such organizations as "Canadian Women for Women in Afghanistan" and UNICEF.
-Due to this work, she has been threatened by the Taliban.

 Selected bibliography

 These are some of the works of Deborah Ellis: